Investments&Valuations

 For growth projections, I also considered the most recent quarterly results of the last fiscal year, incorporating them into forward expectations (without annualizing).

-For CapEx and depreciation & amortization, I applied the general operating expense growth rate.
+For depreciation & amortization, I applied the general operating expense growth rate.
 I did not prepare detailed schedules due to time constraints.

 I did not add non-operational assets to the enterprise value while calculating equity value.